London Drum

 Stations on the route: Paddington ➜ Bayswater ➜ Notting Hill Gate [change train] Notting Hill Gate ➜ Holland Park

-Strikes and closures on the Circle and Central
+Closures on the Circle and Central line

-First and last train times on the Circle line
+First and last train times

 Alternative routes include Paddington to Lancaster Gate, Paddington to Edgware Road and Paddington to Bayswater

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The Elizabeth line at Paddington underground station is wheelchair accessible, and has step-free access from the street to the train.
+The Elizabeth line at Paddington is wheelchair accessible, and has step-free access from the street to the train.
 The Bakerloo, Circle (coming from Hammersmith) and Hammersmith & City lines only have step-free access from the street to the platform, and there may be a step up or gap to the train.
 The Circle (heading towards Edgware Road) and District lines are not wheelchair accessible

-Holland Park station is not wheelchair accessible
+Holland Park is not wheelchair accessible

-Paddington station entrance – There’s an escalator between the entrance and the Bakerloo line platforms (or four flights of 18 stairs).
+Paddington entrance – There’s an escalator between the entrance and the Bakerloo line platforms (or four flights of 18 stairs).
 There’s a lift between the entrance and the eastbound Circle/District platforms heading towards Edgware Road (via the National Rail concourse), and the Circle/H&C platforms heading to/from Hammersmith (or three flights of 10, 5 and 16 stairs)

-Holland Park station exit – You must use a lift plus one flight of stairs from the platforms to the Lansdown Road exit (21 steps up).
+Holland Park exit – You must use a lift plus one flight of stairs from the platforms to the Lansdown Road exit (21 steps up).
 If you want to avoid the lift then you can use another two flights of stairs (3 steps up +15 steps up).
 But you must use seven flights of stairs to the Holland Park Avenue exit (20 steps up +3 steps up +16 steps up +10 steps up +2x15 steps up +16 steps up)

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Holland Park ⇄ Paddington Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Holland Park ⇄ Paddington Station

 Fare zone Cash Oyster & Contactless cards